 • copies of the above documents.

-If the documents are submitted directly to the Federal Tax Service, the applicant must submit the original documents.
+If documents are submitted directly to the Federal Tax Service, the applicant must submit the original documents.

 In the article